hmchen47/Programming/WebDev/Frontend-W3C/5-JavaScript/01b-JSIntro.md

 Finally, note that, in these examples, the JavaScript code is located in the HTML of the document.

-### Notes for 1.2.3 JavaScript is "the interactive glue"
+#### Notes for 1.2.3 JavaScript is "the interactive glue"

++ JavaScript
+  + the "magic trio" of Web page: HTML5/CSS/Javascript
+  + the only programming language that a browser can run
+  + w/o installingany plugins or extensions
+  + a real standard of Web

++ JS: interactive glue btw HTML and CSS
+  + more than just in browser
+  + able to be run outside of the browser
+    + a node JS interpreter on a remote server
+    + in scripts run by the OS